 Make a Gift with a Donor-Advised Fund

-- Make an outright gift by suggesting a grant to Bates College.
+- Make an outright gift now by recommending a grant to Bates College.

-- Designate Bates College to receive all or a portion of the fund value upon the termination of the fund.
+- Create a succession plan to recommend that Bates College receive all or a portion of the fund value upon the termination of the fund.

 You can select the option that best suits your philanthropic and financial goals to support the Bates College.
-Just contact your fund administrator to request a distribution or beneficiary form or download the appropriate form(s) from your administrator’s website.
+Just contact your Donor-Advised Fund administrator to recommend a grant to Bates or to discuss a succession plan.

-If you include Bates College in your plans, please let us know and use our legal name and federal tax ID.
+If you include Bates College in your plans, please let us know and be sure to use our legal name and federal tax ID.

 Legal Name: President and Trustees of Bates College